Create your first Incremental Model

 What is Incremental modeling?

 Incremental modeling is the process of importing and running only the new rows of data based on the conditions criteria.
-The new rows are appended in your already imported/created dataset.
+The new rows are appended to your already imported/created dataset.

-Y42 provides you the ability to append new data in your pipeline in a faster and cheaper way continuously.
+Y42 provides you the ability to append new data in your pipeline in a faster way continuously.

 Let's suppose you have millions of records in your Paypal integration.
 You use a SQL model to model those raw data inputs and create your desired report.